lancedb/lancedb/docs/src/integrations/voxel51.md

 FiftyOne is an open source toolkit that enables users to curate better data and build better models.
 It includes tools for data exploration, visualization, and management, as well as features for collaboration and sharing.
 Any developers, data scientists, and researchers who work with computer vision and machine learning can use FiftyOne to improve the quality of their datasets and deliver insights about their models.

-FiftyOne provides an API to create LanceDB tables and run similarity queries, both **programmatically in Python** and via **point-and-click in the App**.

 ![example](../assets/voxel.gif)

+In FiftyOne, embeddings are managed by the [**FiftyOne Brain**](https://docs.voxel51.com/user_guide/brain.html), a library that provides powerful machine learning techniques designed to transform how you curate your data from an art into a measurable science.

+In order to search against our media, we need to **index** the data.
+In FiftyOne, we can do this via the `compute_similarity()` function.
+Specify the model you want to use to generate the embedding vectors, and what **vector search engine** you want to use on the **backend**.
+You can also give the similarity index a name(**`brain_key`**), which is useful if you want to run vector searches against multiple indexes.

+**FiftyOne** provides an API to create LanceDB tables and run similarity queries, both **programmatically in Python** and via **point-and-click in the App**.

-Let's get started and see how to use LanceDB to create a similarity index on your FiftyOne datasets.
+Let's get started and see how to use **LanceDB** to create a **similarity index** on your FiftyOne datasets.

 ## Prerequisites: install necessary dependencies